urakubo/UNI-EM/docs/Workflow1.md

 ## Example workflow 1: Mitochondria segmentation using 2D DNN

 Here we try automated mitochondria segmentation of a stack of EM images using a 2-dimentional deep neural network (2D DNN).
 The target EM stack was obtained by Kasthuri et al. ( Cell 162(3):648-61, 2015 ).
-The target brain region is mouse somatosensory cortex, and they were obtained by use of an automatic tape-collecting ultra-microtome system (ATUM) for SEM imaging (ATUM/SEM).
-The EM stack was originally arranged for ISBI 2013 challenge ([SNEMI3D](http://brainiac2.mit.edu/SNEMI3D/)).
-The EM images are open to public under Open Data Commons Attribution License (ODC-By) v1.0.
+The target brain region is mouse somatosensory cortex.
+The EM stack was originally arranged for ISBI 2013 challenge ([SNEMI3D](http://brainiac2.mit.edu/SNEMI3D/)), which is open to public under Open Data Commons Attribution License (ODC-By) v1.0.
 The original images were passed through the Contrast Limited Adaptive Histogram Equalization filter (CLAHE; blocksize 127,　Histogram bins 256, max slope 1.50).

 - https://neurodata.io/data/kasthuri15/
 - https://opendatacommons.org/licenses/by/1-0/